Mentor-Ntech/celo-africa-dao/README.md

 ## Get Started

-- Create a fork of the repository or create a template, install neccessary dependencies by running `yarn`
+- Create a fork of the repository or create a template, install neccessary dependencies by running `yarn`.
-- To start your server, run `yarn build` or `yarn-start`  and you'll have your development server running on **localhost:3000**
+- To start your server, run `yarn build` or `yarn-start`  and you'll have your development server running on **localhost:3000**.

 ## Editing Content
 To add a new content, e.g page, please note this is a NextJS and Chakra-ui app, a knowledge of NextJS and Chakra-ui is required to work with files and how pages are routed.